AndrDm/blog/content/about.md

 amazing speed and flexibility, Hugo makes building websites fun again.

 Learn more on [GitHub](https://github.com/gohugoio/hugo).
 Complete documentation is available at [Hugo Documentation](https://gohugo.io/getting-started/).

+## About Pagefind

+Pagefind is a fully static search library that aims to perform well on large sites, while using as little of your users’ bandwidth as possible, and without hosting any infrastructure.

 ## About Mainroad